-The West Virginia Humanities Council serves West Virginia through grants and direct programs in the humanities.
-The Council seeks proposals from nonprofit organizations that offer public humanities programming for West Virginia audiences.
+The West Virginia Humanities Council, the state affiliate of the National Endowment for the Humanities, serves West Virginia through grants and direct programs in the humanities.
+The Council seeks proposals from nonprofit organizations that offer humanities-centered public programming for West Virginia audiences.

-The humanities include the study of language, both modem and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; art history; and some aspects of the social sciences.
+For grants and programming purposes, the term “humanities” encompasses the study of language, both modern and classical; linguistics; literature; history; law and jurisprudence; philosophy; archaeology; comparative religion; ethics; art history; and some aspects of the social sciences.
 See About Our Grants for a definition of the humanities.

 Eligible projects must: